Counsellor

 Discover what's on offer at your school on Apprenticeships.scot.

-There are no formal qualifications needed to work as a counsellor.
+You don't need any formal qualifications to work as a counsellor.
 Although, most counsellors are accredited by the British Association for Counselling and Psychotherapy (BACP) or Counselling and Psychotherapy in Scotland (COSCA).

-A lot of clients expect their counsellor to be BACP or COSCA accredited, so it’s a good idea to investigate this.
-Most employers ask for applicants to be a member of BACP, COSCA or another professional body.
+In fact, many clients expect their counsellor to be accredited by BACP or COSCA.
+So, it's a good idea to investigate this.
+Most employers ask for applicants to be accredited by a professional body, such as BACP or COSCA.

 Find the right course for you